cortexlabs/cortex/docs/aws/ssh.md

-# SSH into worker instance
+# SSH into instances

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-There are some cases when SSH-ing into an AWS Cortex instance may be necessary.
+There are some cases when SSH-ing into an EC2 instance may be necessary.

 This can be done via the AWS web UI or via the terminal.
 The first 5 steps are identical for both approaches.